BAAPPS/Playground/SwiftUI_Learning/Project_11/README.md

-# Bookworm
+# Bookies

-**Bookworm** is an iOS app that helps you track the books you've read and record your thoughts.
+**Bookies** is an iOS app that helps you track the books you've read and record your thoughts.
 This project is built as a continuation of prior learning, combining core SwiftUI techniques with powerful new tools like
 **SwiftData** and **custom UI components**.

 ---